terrakok/Cicerone/README_ENG.md

 # Cicerone

 Cicerone (a guide who gives information to sightseers) is a lightweight library that makes the navigation in an Android app easy.
-It designed for using with MVP architecture (try [Moxy](https://github.com/Arello-Mobile/Moxy)), but approach for other cases.
+It designed for using with MVP architecture (try [Moxy](https://github.com/Arello-Mobile/Moxy)), but it fits to work in other ways.

 ## Main advantages
 + not tied to Fragments
 + not framework
 + short navigation calls (no builders)
 + lifecycle-safely!
-+ simple extension of the functional
++ functional is simple to extent
 + adapted for Unit Testing

 ## How to connect?